galexynye/midi-sequencing/src/pages/article/2018-11-19-controlling-logic-with-a-midi-controller/index.md

 There are 9 faders.
 The first one is Midi CC 11, which is used for expression and I do not use it to control Logic.
 The second fader, labeled C2, is control change 102, this is repeated for the other knobs and faders.
 Midi Control changes 102 - 119 are undefined.
 So I used them for the faders and knobs labeled C2-C17 on the keyboard and circled in red.

-Similiarly the buttons below, labeled in purple, are set to control changes 18-30, which are, for the most part, also undefined.
+Similarly the buttons below, labeled in purple, are set to control changes 18-30, which are, for the most part, also undefined.

 After I programmed Preset 1, I copied it to Preset 2 and then changed the global channel on Preset 2 to Midi Channel 2.
 I repeated that for all 10 presets.